 |Title:||Head Baseball Coach|

-Second-year head coach Wayne Riser led the 2013 UMW baseball team to 22 wins and the second seed in the Capital Athletic Conference tournament.
+Head coach Wayne Riser enters his third season at the helm at UMW, having led the 2013 team to 22 wins and the second seed in the Capital Athletic Conference tournament.

 Riser came to Fredericksburg from Shepherd University, where he served as head coach for 22 years, winning 512 games and ranking as the all-time winningest coach in any sport in Rams’ history.
 He was inducted as a 2008 member of the Shepherd Athletic Hall of Fame.